 In the case of most interpretations and large translation projects, you are required to put a down payment, and payment of the balance is due upon the rendition of the interpretation services, or the delivery of the translated documents.
 Small translation projects such as birth certificates, school transcripts, etc. must be paid in full at the time you request the service.

-You can make your payments by U.S. check or money order via regular mail or in person payment, or by credit card following the steps indicated in this website.
+You can make your payments by U.S. check or money order via regular mail, or by credit card following the steps indicated in this website.
 We can only accept cash when a payment is made in person.
-All New Mexico services will cause sales tax.
-Non New Mexico services via Internet are not taxed.
+Some states charge a sales tax for the services rendered.